Get Ahead Before the Year Ends: The 10 Skills You’ll Need for 2026

 How to develop it:

-Read beyond your field — inspiration often comes from elsewhere.
+Read outside your field — inspiration often comes from elsewhere.

-Engage in creative hobbies (writing, art, design) to strengthen your problem-solving muscles.
+Engage in creative hobbies like writing or design to stretch your problem-solving muscles.

 6. Process Optimisation

 Efficiency is a hidden superpower.
-Whether you lead a team or manage your own projects, finding smarter ways to work makes you indispensable.
+Finding smarter ways to work makes you indispensable.

 Practical ideas: